Why Customer Feedback Is Important

 Stay up-to-date with the market trends

-Many businesses, large and small alike, are often so focused on offering what they offer (and especially if their products or services are successful) that they fail to notice any new market trends or niche markets that aren’t being served.
+Many businesses, large and small alike, often focus so much on offering what they offer (especially if their products or services are successful) that they fail to notice new market trends or niche markets that they aren’t serving.
 If you listen to your customers you might notice how interest and trends change and you can adapt.
 Otherwise, you risk sleeping through those changes and falling behind your competition easily.

 Identify the so-called advocates of your company